edgelesssys/constellation/docs/docs/workflows/terraform-provider.md

   <Tabs groupId="variant">
   <TabItem value="sevsnp" label="SEV-SNP">
-  When creating a cluster on Azure SEV-SNP, you need to manually patch the policy of the MAA provider before creating the Constellation cluster, as this feature isn't available in Azure's Terraform provider yet.
+  When creating a cluster with SEV-SNP, you need to manually patch the policy of the MAA provider before creating the Constellation cluster, as this feature isn't available in Azure's Terraform provider yet.
 The Constellation CLI provides a utility for patching, but you can also do it manually.

   ```bash